 - How can I help my child to best learn this lesson in the long-term?

 We take responsibility for our actions with our daughter when we catch ourselves falling back into old patterns.
-Changing our behavior patterns isn’t easy, after all, we’re literally carving out new neuropathways in our brains by doing so (our neurons like to travel the path of least resistance).
+Learning how to discipline a child the healthy way and changing your patterns of behavior isn’t easy (after all, we’re literally carving out new neuropathways in our brains by doing so as our neurons like to travel the path of least resistance).

-That being said, when it comes to our child’s future mental health and emotional well-being, I honestly can’t think of any better reason to try.
+That being said, when it comes to how to discipline a child without leaving a negative imprint on their emotional well-being, I honestly can’t think of any better reason to try.

 For more resources on conscious parenting and collaborative problem solving, check out: